stab3l-admin/stab3l-docs/content/docs/glossary.md

 ### Relayer
 An entity that monitors events on one blockchain and submits proofs to another blockchain.
 In STAB3L's Cross-Chain Bridge, relayers facilitate the transfer of tokens between chains.

+### Reserve Ratio
+The ratio of collateral value to the value of tokens in circulation.
+STAB3L maintains a minimum reserve ratio to ensure the stability of the system.

 ## S

 ### Smart Contract
 Self-executing code deployed on a blockchain that automatically enforces the terms of an agreement.
 STAB3L uses smart contracts for tokenization, marketplace functionality, governance, and more.

 ### sSTB Token (sSTB)
-The main utility token of the STAB3L platform, used for fee payments, staking, and liquidity provision.
+The main utility token of the STAB3L platform, pegged to 1 CU (valued at $0.06 at launch). sSTB is used for fee payments, staking, and liquidity provision.

 ### Staking
 The process of locking up tokens to support network operations and earn rewards.
 STAB3L offers staking programs for both sSTB and rSTB tokens.

 ### STB Governance Token (rSTB)
-The governance and rewards token of the STAB3L platform, used for voting on proposals and earning rewards.
+The governance and rewards token of the STAB3L platform, used for voting on proposals and earning rewards. rSTB appreciates in value as the protocol grows.

 ### Standardization Algorithm
 An algorithm that normalizes benchmark results across different hardware configurations to ensure that CUs from different providers are comparable and interchangeable.